ktomk/run-travis-yml/README.md

   [`travis-build`][TRAVIS-BUILD].
 * Custom stages only (no matrix, deployment, after_success etc.), this needs additional matrix/actions in your workflow (checkout, VM setup, services, caching).
+Helps to do an actual migration, e.g. reducing matrix on Travis first to get build minutes down, the matrix on Github is not affected by that.
+* Folding supported, Github just has no such nice labels thought.
-* The runner on Github does not have the timing information as nice as the one on Travis-CI.
-Folding works but hides the first line of the command when collapsed (the display on Travis CI is generally looking better to me, also while the action is running, Github truncates log output).
+* Similar on Github for the timing information as nice as the one on Travis-CI (the display on Travis CI is generally looking better to me, also while the action is running, Github truncates log output).
+* First error in script is annotated.
+Further, following output folded to keep things more visible within the Github log viewer.
-* Github has no allow-failure option when running actions.
-That means the first failing build (action) cancels the overall workflow.
-  [`continue-on-error:`][coe] may help, see [actions/toolkit#399][at-399].
+* Github has no allow-failure option when running action job steps.
+The job-wide [`continue-on-error:`][coe] may help, see [actions/toolkit#399][at-399] as well.

 ## Copying
 `AGPL-3.0-or-later` see [COPYING], `MIT` for files from *travis-build* see